Certificate in Psychedelic-Assisted Therapies™ · Mind Medicine Australia

 Testimonials

-Download the testimonials from our previous intakes: Download pdf (389.0 KB) Last updated: Dec 15, 2022
+Download the testimonials from our previous intakes: Download pdf (360.0 KB) Last updated: May 18, 2026

 Course accreditation

-Mind Medicine Australia’s Certificate in Psychedelic-Assisted Therapies is endorsed as professional development training by the organisations listed below.
+Mind Medicine Australia’s Certificate in Psychedelic-Assisted Therapies™ is accredited by the Australian Medical CPD Standard.

-It may also form the basis of individual professional development and training plans.
-All our training courses and events can also be used to claim ongoing Continuing Professional Development (CPD) points in Australia through professional colleges (e.g. through the Australian Psychological Society, RANZCP, RACGP…).
+All our training courses and events may also be used to claim ongoing Continuing Professional Development (CPD) points in Australia through your professional colleges or associations.
+Please check with your professional membership body for the appropriate category and number of points.

 Eligibility requirements

-The CPAT course aims to build on skills already acquired and used by professionals working in the mental health field.
+The CPAT™ course aims to build on skills already acquired and used by professionals working in the mental health field.
 The three main roles in administering PAT are the Prescriber, Primary Therapist and Secondary Therapist.

 Note that this is not an entry level course that qualifies an individual to practice psychotherapy.
 Applicants are expected to already be qualified to practice in the mental healthcare field and have relevant clinical experience.